-The Basics: I am looking for 5-10 acres of tillable land, to start leasing October/November 2018, with access to electricity and reliable water.
+The Basics: I am looking for 1.5 to 5 acres of tillable land, to start leasing immediately, with access to electricity and reliable water.
 Access to other resources such as housing, barn/shed space and greenhouse are desirable but not necessary.
 If considerable infrastructure investments would be required I will need a longer-term lease to justify the effort.
 Lease to own or another similar arrangement may work well.

 Location: Ideally I would be 30-75 minutes from Portland on the west side of I-5 along the arc from Corbett to Sandy to Canby, OR.
-Corvallis is probably the southern most end of the range I would consider.
 The Salem area may be attractive for the right property.

 The Farm: It will be a mixed vegetable and dry bean operation with a focus on storage crops and specialty peppers.
 My rotation plan would have land in cover crops roughly 50% of the time, rotating vegetables in with the dry beans and grains.
 This rotation is at the core of my pest and weed control strategies.
 The growing area will be broken into blocks of permanent raised beds to minimize soil disturbance and encourage healthy soil biology.
 In the early years I will focus on direct marketing at farmers markets as I establish my farming systems and additional marketing channels.
 I will be using organic practices, and my plan would be to certify as soon as it makes sense.
 I am happy to share more information on the specifics of growing practices that I intend to pursue.